-Cuban-born Ana Mendieta, known for her 1970s “Silhouette” series, celebrated the idea that women have a deeper identification with nature than men do.
-By 1972 Mendieta rejected painting in order to devote herself to performance and body art.
-Inspired by Santeria, an Afro-Caribbean religion, which emphasizes immersion in nature, she produced ritualistic performances on film, as well as some 200 earth-and-body works, called ‘Silhouettes’, where she used earth as a sculptural medium and which she recorded in color photographs.
+Inspired by Santeria, an Afro-Caribbean religion, which emphasizes immersion in nature, Mendieta produced ritualistic performances on film as well as some 200 earth-and-body works, using earth as her sculptural medium and recording them in color photographs.

 Her untimely death, falling from a window, was thought to be suspicious.
-Artist and friend, Howardina Lindell, is among those who believe Mendieta was killed by Andre.
+Artist and friend, Howardina Pindell, was among those who believed that Mendieta was killed by Andre.
 Talking about her portrayal of Mendieta in one of her own paintings, Pindell states, “It reminded me of when she was pushed out of the window, of the line that would be drawn around the body where it fell.”

 In 1979, Mendieta had a solo exhibition at A.I.R.
 Gallery.
 She was awarded the Prix de Rome in 1983.
 In 1987, there was the first survey exhibition of her work at the New Museum of Contemporary Art in New York.
 Her work was exhibited in a retrospective “Ana Mendieta: Earthbound” at the Middelheim Museum, Antwerp in 2019.
 “La tierra habla (The Earth Speaks) at Galerie Lelong & Co. in Manhattan documents the work she made on her trips back to Cuba.
 Recently, works from her “Siluetas” series were shown in a new public art space in Oaxaca, Mexico.
 The show, “Elementos Vitales: Ana Mendieta in Oaxaca,” is the first time these work were on view in the region in which they were created.